MaxSydow/Identifying-Internet-Outages-Using-NLP-With-Twitter/README.md

 InternetOutageNLP.ipynb - Jupyter notebook of Phython code used for ETL and NLP

-df_tweets.csv - comma separated file of extracted Tweets which was loaded into original data frame for processing
+df_tweets.csv - comma separated file of extracted Tweets which was loaded into initial data frame for processing

 # Contents